VonTum/Dedekind/README.md

 This codebase contains all code I built over the course of the three years of the Quest to find the 9th Dedekind Number.
 It started as my 2020-2021 Master's thesis in Civil Engineering at KU Leuven, which I successfully defended in June 2021.
 After finishing the thesis I continued working on it at home because our FPGA idea seemed promising.
-On March 8th we found the 9th Dedekind Number, and published our result on April 6th right after Jäken Christian's preprint on his computation came out.
+On March 8th we found the 9th Dedekind Number, and published our result on April 6th right after Christian Jäkel's preprint on his computation came out.

 ## Dedekind Numbers